-SECAT Program, Application for Funding - SMAQMD 777 12th St., 3rd Floor Sacramento, CA 95814-1908
+SECAT Program, Application for Funding Sacramento Metropolitan AQMD 777 12th St., 3rd Floor Sacramento, CA 95814-1908

-Applicants can also go directly to local participating truck and engine dealerships.
+Applicants are encouraged to work with local participating truck and engine dealerships to submit applications.
 Participating dealerships have been trained to help truck owners understand all of the program requirements to help them complete applications and receive for funding under the SECAT Program.